Bloc3k/Dodge-em/README.md

 - Move by *'w' 'a' 's' 'd'* aim with mouse and shoot with left mouse button.

 ---
-## Hope it will give you some good moments ❤
+## Hope it will give you some good times ❤